-The Hypertension project (HTN) is a digital health service that brings hypertension management to people’s homes.
+The CVRM Project is a digital health service that brings cardiovascular risk management (CVRM) to people’s homes.
 The approach is patient centered and scalable.
 We believe this will result in better health at lower costs.
-Ahti works on the HTN project together with an international consortium.
+Ahti works on the CVRM project together with an international consortium.

 Cardiovascular disease (CVD) is the number one cause of death globally.
 The leading cause of CVD is elevated blood pressure or hypertension (HTN).
 Worldwide there are at least 1,1 billion people who suffer from HTN.
 Globally, only around 13% of people with hypertension have their blood pressure at target.
 Low and middle income countries account for over 80% of global CVD deaths.

 The current model of clinic based care is ineffective and too costly to sustain.
 Even in high income countries, there are not enough doctors for the increasing number of people who need hypertension care.
 Despite the fact that behavioral changes and drug treatment can greatly reduce the risk of CVD, HTN control is still poor.
 There is an urgent need for cheaper and more effective solutions that allow rapid scale up of hypertension care to reach everybody in need.